 How do you anticipate these markets?

 Well with Russia, we noticed a lot of Russian clients starting to charter yachts.
 Then there were a couple of Russians who were buying smaller yachts.
-I did a business plan for three years to see if it works or not, a great lady called Lidia Tsareva took over the office and set it all up for us.
-She’s doing a fantastic job and is now one of the most successful yacht brokers in the world, and definitely the most successful female broker in the world.
+I did a business plan for three years to see if it works or not, and set up an office.

 Are you looking to expand further?